jredisme/2nd-2450-Group-C/docs/README.md

 - Open a new window.
 From the toolbar select, "Open New".
 This opens another GUI window.

 Input File Format
 - The input file should contain one command per line.
-Each command should be a 4-digit number.
-The first two digits are the operation code, and the last two digits are the operand.
+Each command should be a 4 or 6-digit number.
+For 4-digit numbers, the first two digits are the operation code, and the last two digits are the operand.
 The file must end with the 4300 Halt Command.
+For 6-digit numbers, the first three digits are for the operation code (since operation codes are only digits, a “0” will be the first digit) and the last three are the operand.
+The file must end with the 043000 Halt Command.

 Here's an example of what an input file might look like:
 - +1007
 - +2007
 - +3008
-- +2109
+- +021009
 - +1010
-- +1110
+- +011010
 - +4300

 Here's what that above file does: